The Turks and Caicos Islands Rock Iguana

 Maximum size | 32 inches (81 cm) in length |

-Turks and Caicos Rock Iguanas used to live on all main islands in the country, yet today are only found on some of the smaller islands and cays.
+Turks and Caicos rock iguanas once inhabited all the main islands in the country.
+Today, they are only found on some of the smaller islands and cays.

 Iguanas tend to mainly eat plants, flowers, and fruits, but are also known to eat insects, smaller lizards, and crabs.